Ozone Park: Fire safety

-Ozone Park contains a New York City Fire Department (FDNY) fire station, Engine Co.
+New York City Fire Department (FDNY) fire station, Engine Co.
 285/Ladder Co.
-142, at 103-17 98th Street.
+142, is located at 103-17 98th Street.

 Health

 As of 2018, preterm births are more common in Ozone Park and Howard Beach than in other places citywide, though births to teenage mothers are less common.
 In Howard Beach and South Ozone Park, there were 97 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 14.2 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Ozone Park and Howard Beach have a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 8%, lower than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Ozone Park and Howard Beach is 0.0068 mg/m3, less than the city average.
 Twelve percent of Ozone Park and Howard Beach residents are smokers, which is lower than the city average of 14% of residents being smokers.
 In Howard Beach and South Ozone Park, 27% of residents are obese, 19% are diabetic, and 34% have high blood pressure—compared to the citywide averages of 22%, 8%, and 23% respectively.
 In addition, 21% of children are obese, compared to the citywide average of 20%.